MISP/misp-global-search/README.md

 2. Index MISP Galaxy data into Meilisearch:

     You can use the `index.py` file to automatically index Meilisearch with the data from the sources above.
-You can choose if you want to fetch the data from the GitHub API or clone the corresponding repos locally:

-    **Locally**:
     ```bash
-    python3 index.py --local
+    python3 index.py --index
     ```

-    **GitHub API**:
-    ```bash
-    pyhton3 index.py --api
-    ```

-    > Note: You need to add a GitHub personal access token to the `src/config.json` file in order to fetch all the files from GitHub due to their rate limiting.
-Just add `"GITHUB_PAT":"<token>"` to the file.

 3. Start webapp:
     ```bash